kubearmor/KubeArmor/documentation/contribution_guide.md

     (KubeArmor) $ git add [changed file]
     ```

-    Now, commit the changes using the "git commit" command.
+    Then, commit the changes using the "git commit" command.

     ```
     (KubeArmor) $ git commit -m "Add a new feature by [your name]"